Glitzy Dubai eyes profit in setting Islamic standards

 If that happens, Dubai’s economy may benefit as multinational firms serving Muslim markets base research and marketing operations in the emirate.
 This could in turn prompt them to raise money in Dubai’s Islamic capital markets.

-“Dubai, and for that matter any centre that is focusing on the developing halal market, will see various economic and financial by-products,” said Shikoh.
+“Dubai, and for that matter any center that is focusing on the developing halal market, will see various economic and financial by-products,” said Shikoh.

 Currently, halal certification for food and other products is fragmented around the world, with companies seeking separate approvals in the individual markets they deal with.